lmuntaner/tech-introduction-product-people/docs/intro-cs/computers.md

 ## Bits and Bytes

 A Bit is this basic unit of ON or OFF.
 With 8 Bits you can have the numbers from 0 to 255.

+255 is the highest number you can get with 8 digits using the binary system.

 A Byte is a unit of information.
 It is a set of Bits representing a binary number.
 Historically a Byte was a set of 8 Bits.